StefanoMartin/Aiuto/README.md

 Aiuto [![Gem Version](https://badge.fury.io/rb/aiuto.svg)](https://badge.fury.io/rb/aiuto)
 ==================================

 Aiuto means "help" in Italian.
-This is a gem to help you to search easily on Google by filtering on specific websites.
+This is a gem to help you to search Ruby helpers on Google by filtering on specific websites.

 Install the gem with: